-Anonymity networks were introduced by Chaum [43] in 1981 by proposing a way "to hide who a participant communicates with as well as the content of the communication - in spite of an unsecured, underlying telecommunication system".
+Anonymity networks were introduced by Chaum [36] in 1981 by proposing a way "to hide who a participant communicates with as well as the content of the communication - in spite of an unsecured, underlying telecommunication system".
 His work gave birth to 3 main derivative designs: mix-net, dc-net, and onion routes that we review in the following.

 Mix-net-based networks.
-Mix networks [44] batch and shuffle packets via mix nodes to prevent attackers from performing global traffic analysis.
+Mix networks [35] batch and shuffle packets via mix nodes to prevent attackers from performing global traffic analysis.
 However, in doing so, they inherently incur high latency, which makes them unusable in latency-sensitive applications.
 A key solution to reduce packet delivery times consists of using cover traffic to prevent the mixes from having to wait too long before having enough packets to send a batch.
-Accordingly, the challenge faced by the latest research on mix-nets, such as Karaoke [46], Vuvuzela [51], Riffle [45], Loopix [49], Aqua [48], and Stadium [50], consists in designing an adequate mix-net with the best trade-off between minimizing the necessary cover traffic while guaranteeing good resilience to traffic analysis.
+Accordingly, the challenge faced by the latest research on mix-nets, such as Karaoke [131], Vuvuzela [217], Riffle [126], Loopix [169], Aqua [134], and Stadium [213], consists in designing an adequate mix-net with the best trade-off between minimizing the necessary cover traffic while guaranteeing good resilience to traffic analysis.
 In their best-case usage scenario, these approaches drastically reduce latency from several hundred seconds to a few seconds, but this remains very far from real-time requirements.
-Similarly, the high number of relays involved drastically multiplies the bandwidth usage on the network compared to the payload, limiting in practice the available throughput.
+Similarly, the high number of relaying involved drastically multiply the bandwidth usage on the network compared to the payload, limiting in practice the available throughput.

 DC-net based networks.
 Latency can be reduced by avoiding batching.
-Instead of using mix nodes, Dining-Cryptographer Networks (DC-nets) rely on anonymous broadcast among all network participants [44].
+Instead of using mix nodes, Dining-Cryptographer Networks (DC-nets) rely on anonymous broadcast among all network participants [35].
 DC-nets have two inherent shortcomings: (i) they incur a high bandwidth overhead, i.e the number of messages exchanged to send one message anonymously grows quadratically with the number of network participants, and (ii) they are vulnerable to denial of service attacks from malicious participants that can jam the whole network.
-Being resistant to such attacks requires for instance the use of zero-knowledge proofs to detect misbehavior, but this is very costly in terms of computation time and results in increased delivery latency [52].
+Being resistant to such attacks requires for instance the use of zero-knowledge proofs to detect misbehavior, but this is very costly in terms of computation time and results in increased delivery latency [80].
 Consequently, numerous research works on DC-nets have emerged in recent years.
-Dissent [53, 54], Riposte [55], and Verdict [56] resist jamming attacks while trying to provide the best trade-off between reducing the number of exchanged messages (e.g by splitting the network into smaller parts) and the impact of computational cost on latency.
+Dissent [232, 43], Riposte [42], and Verdict [44] resist jamming attacks while trying to provide the best trade-off between reducing the number of exchanged messages (e.g by splitting the network into smaller parts) and the impact of computational cost on latency.
 However, despite their efforts, their latency remains far too high for real-time communication.
 Their design also prevents any bandwidth-intensive communication.

 Onion-route-based networks.
 Departing from the observation that existing applications would not work on top of mixes or dc-net, scholars focused their research on low-latency bidirectional communication networks.
-It started with the Anonymizer [70], a simple proxy that strips origin information from the communication.
+It started with the Anonymizer [209], a simple proxy that strips origin from the communication.
 However, it requires to trust the server and to be sure that traffic entering and exiting the server can not be observed.

-More complex designs based on multiple (non-colluding) servers that know only their predecessor and their successor allow solving the previous problems.
-The Java Anon Proxy [71] chains multiple proxies in a fixed route named cascade: all users take the same route.
+More complex designs based on multiple (non-colluding) servers that know only their predecessor and their successor allow solving previous problems.
+The Java Anon Proxy [18] chains multiple proxies in a fixed route named cascade: all users take the same route.
 As a downside, observing the first and last proxy enables to de-anonymize all the users via traffic correlation.
-Other alternative designs were explored but suffered from structural limitations.
-PipeNet [72] suffers from trivial denials of service on the whole network.
-ISDN mixes [73] makes environment assumptions that do not fit the current Internet topology.
+Other alternatives designs were explored but suffered from structural limitations.
+PipeNet [48] suffers from trivial denials of service on the whole network.
+ISDN mixes [168] environment assumptions do not fit the current Internet topology.